Vice Chief of Staff of the United States Army

 The vice chief of staff of the Army (VCSA) is the principal deputy to the chief of staff of the Army, and is the second-highest-ranking officer on active duty in the Department of the Army.

 The vice chief of staff generally handles the day-to-day administration of the Army Staff, freeing the chief of staff to attend to the interservice responsibilities of the Joint Chiefs of Staff.
 By statute, the vice chief of staff is appointed as a four-star general in the United States Army while so serving.

-The 39th and current vice chief of staff of the Army is General James J. Mingus.
+The 40th and current vice chief of staff of the Army is General Christopher LaNeve.

 Role

 Gen. Eric Shinseki, chief of staff of the Army, swears in Gen. Jack Keane as the 29th vice chief of staff of the Army on June 22, 1999.

 The senior leadership of the U.S. Department of the Army consists of two civilians, the secretary of the Army and the under secretary of the Army, as well as two commissioned officers, the Army chief of staff and the Army vice chief of staff.

 Under the supervision and direction of the secretary of the Army (who in turn is under the authority, direction and control of the secretary of defense) the vice chief of staff assists the chief of staff on missions and functions related to their duties.
 The vice chief of staff also assists the chief of staff in the management/oversight of U.S. Army installations and facilities.

 Furthermore, the vice chief of staff may also represent the Army at the Office of the Secretary of Defense/Joint Staff level in areas relating to the chief of staff's responsibility and U.S. Army capabilities, requirements, policy, plans, and programs.
 The vice chief of staff is the designated Army representative to the Joint Requirements Oversight Council (JROC).

 If the chief of staff is incapacitated or otherwise relieved of duty, the vice chief of staff serves as the acting chief of staff.
 If both the chief of staff and the vice chief of staff were to be incapacitated, the senior-most general on the Army Staff would become the acting chief of staff of the Army until someone else is appointed.